EDITED BY DAVID HEY

 So, one can see the attraction for younger engine crews with young family's to make a 'gobble' as we used to say when the occasion arose.
 Very seldom, if ever, was a check made on driver's tickets.
 The only time 'paybills' at Southampton made a check was when a driver booked over twelve hours.
 (The fireman was always under the charge of the driver, including being logged on his daily 'bill' as some 'elderly' drivers called their driver's ticket.
 I believe the phrase 'driver's bill' stemmed from the early days of private railways when a 'bill' was submitted to the 'company' for hours worked.

-My payslip right (click on image to enlarge) shows three different rates of pay because at the time I was a 'Passed Fireman' so I had a fireman's rate, and two Driving rates; the lower was shunt driver rate and the higher main line work.
+(Above) My payslip shows three different rates of pay because at the time I was a 'Passed Fireman' so I had a fireman's rate, and two Driving rates; the lower was shunt driver rate and the higher main line work.
 You will notice that my standard deductions were relatively high.
 This was because I used to put £5 per week in the 'British Railway Savings Bank'.
 The rates of interest were very poor but after getting used to regular deductions I didn't notice the loss from my take home pay.
 One or two 'old boy's' said it was a bad idea putting money in the railway bank because management would know how much we were saving and the information would jeopardise our pay claims!

 (Above) Thomas Smith & Sons of Rodley Leeds - Tare 46 tons, numbered BR DB 965153 in the fleet.